- Boxes

 Let \(\delta \) be a non-negative integer.
 We say \(G\) is regular of degree \(\delta \) if it is not empty, locally finite and, for every \(x \in V(G)\), \(\deg (x) = \delta \).

-A graph \(G\) is a \(\delta \)-regular tree if it is a tree and regular of degree \(\delta \).
+A graph \(G\) is a \(\mathfrak {d}\)-regular tree if it is a tree and regular of degree \(\mathfrak {d}\).

-A subgraph \(H\) of \(G\) is a graph (ofthe same type as \(G\)) defined by:
+A subgraph \(H\) of \(G\) is a graph (of the same type as \(G\)) defined by:

 a vertex set \(V(H)\) included in the vextex set of \(G\)